 So, what should (and shouldn’t!) you do to stop the spread of lice?

 Never initiate treatment unless it’s clear your child has head lice

-To check your child’s head for lice, you should start by sitting her in a brightly lit room.
-Part her hair so you can take a close look at her scalp.
+To check your child’s head for lice, you should start by sitting them in a brightly lit room.
+Part their hair so you can take a close look at the scalp.
 Spotting live lice can be difficult, because they’re fast and avoid light.
 Nits, though, look like small white or yellow-brown specks and will be attached firmly to the hair shaft, near the scalp.